 ABILIFY DISCMELT Orally Disintegrating Tablets are available in 10 mg and 15 mg strengths.
 Inactive ingredients include acesulfame potassium, aspartame, calcium silicate, croscarmellose sodium, crospovidone, crème de vanilla (natural and artificial flavors), magnesium stearate, microcrystalline cellulose, silicon dioxide, tartaric acid, and xylitol.
 Colorants include ferric oxide (yellow or red) and FD&C Blue No. 2 Aluminum Lake.

-ABILIFY Injection is available in single-dose vials as a ready-to-use, 9.75 mg/1.3 Ml (7.5 mg/mL) clear, colorless, sterile, aqueous solution for intramuscular use only.
-Inactive ingredients for this solution include 150 mg/mL of sulfobutylether β-cyclodextrin (SBECD), tartaric acid, sodium hydroxide, and water for injection.
+ABILIFY Injection is available in single-dose vials as a ready-to-use, 9.75 mg/1.3 mL (7.5 mg/mL) clear, colorless, sterile, aqueous solution for intramuscular use only.
+Inactive ingredients for this solution include 199.5 mg of sulfobutylether b-cyclodextrin (SBECD), 10.4 mg of tartaric acid, qs to pH 4.3 of sodium hydroxide, and qs to 1.33 mL of water for injection.

 What are the possible side effects of aripiprazole (Abilify, Abilify Discmelt)?